yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/install-software/default.md

 ## Set up HTTP/HTTPS proxy

-YBA sometimes initiates HTTP or HTTPS connections to other servers.
+YugabyteDB Anywhere sometimes initiates HTTP or HTTPS connections to other servers.
 For example, HTTP or HTTPS connections (depending on your setup) can be used to do the following, or more:

 - Contact a public cloud provider to create VMs.
 - Deposit backups on a public cloud provider's object storage service.